-Introduction to black and white photography.
-Students will learn the use of the camera, film and print processing and gain an aesthetic sense of the photograph. (\$400)
+Introduction to black and white photography using 35mm film and printing in a traditional B&W darkroom.
+Students will learn the use of the 35mm film camera, film and print processing in the B&W darkroom and gain an aesthetic sense of the photograph while producing a high quality B&W print portfolio. (\$300)